ajboni/calvo/README.md

 # Limitations
 - No GUI customization is loaded, any plugin which has a UI based workflow won't work properly.
 - Only works with mono or stereo inputs/outputs.
+- Monitoring is best effort and should not be taken too seriously.

 ### Roadmap to 1.0: [https://github.com/ajboni/calvo/milestone/1](Milestone)